h6y3/neovim_zettelkasten_ai/README.md

 # Neovim Configuration

-A clean, efficient Neovim setup focused on Markdown editing and templating, featuring the Seoul256 color scheme.
+A clean, efficient Neovim setup focused on Markdown editing and templating, featuring the Seoul256 color scheme with enhanced markdown link autocompletion and backlink features.

 ## Table of Contents